-In terms of aircraft, the barrier was maximum take-off weight.
-It continually rose up until the Boeing 747.
+In terms of aircraft, the barrier was maximum take-off weight, which continually rose up until the launch Boeing 747.
 From then on growth was incremental.

-1. The time to get a high number of people on and off the plane
+1. The length of time to get people on and off the plane

 2. The length of the runway to allow the bigger aircraft to take-off.

 Onshore logistics and transport have been the wind turbine’s version of a runway.